rizamansuri/Day_35_The_GUI_Quiz_App/README.md

 - Download the code as ZIP.
 - Open the extracted ZIP folder in your IDE.
-- Run main.py file to start the timer.
+- Run main.py file to start the Quizzler.

 ## Screenshot